Kotlin/kotlinx-io/ReadMe.md

 - write-only
 - has explicit `release()` function to discard all bytes
 - `build()` makes an instance of `ByteReadPacket` and resets builder's state to the initial one so builder becomes empty and ready to build another one packet
-- supports optimized write byte packet operation: could merge miltiple buffers into one if possible (only if bytes quantity is not too large), considers start gap hint as well
+- supports optimized write byte packet operation: could merge multiple buffers into one if possible (only if bytes quantity is not too large), considers start gap hint as well
 - provides `java.io.OutputStream` and `java.lang.Appendable` (appends characters as UTF-8)
 - as was noted before it is reusable: another byte packet could be built once `build()` has been invoked to build a previous one or `reset()` to discard all previously written bytes